grantcurrey/cucumber-rest/README.md

 - **12321** - the parser assumes the value is a number
 - **lastResponse.{{somepath}}** - The last response is available when setting values on a subsequent request
 - **lastResponseHeaders.{{somekey}}** - The last response headers are available when setting value son a subsequent request

+Note - Special key words can also be used when setting resource paths (ie, GET, PUT, POST and DELETE steps), provided the are wraped in braces { }.
+An example of such a call is ```When I call the "{lastResponseHeaders.Location}" resource```.
+Given the Location heaer is set to www.google.com, the result will be a GET request to http://www.google.com.

 Full Example
 -------------